 \subsubsection{Categories of hypergraphs}

 The main focus of this paper is to survey homology theories for hypergraphs, not to provide a deep category theoretical treatment of hypergraphs and homology.
 However, homology (particularly homological algebra) has been closely related to category theory since the inception of category theory.
-For example, it is well-known that simplicial homology is a functor from the category $\Simp$ to the category of abelian groups (or vector spaces if using field coefficients), denoted as $\Ab$).
-The functoriality of simplicial homology enables the theory of persistent homology \cite{EdelsbrunnerLetscherZomorodian2002} as simplicial maps induce homomorphisms on the homology groups.
-Persistent (simplicial) homology applied to point clouds and functions has shown incredible value to data science (e.g.,~\cite{CarlssonVejdemo-Johansson2021,YanMasoodSridharamurthy2021}).
-We expect that the notions of homology and persistent homology for hypergraphs would have similar value.
-Indeed, we have already seen the practical application of barycentric homology (defined in Sections~\ref{sec:ResBS} and \ref{sec:RelBS}) in classification~\cite{aktas2023hypergraph}.
+For example, it is well-known that simplicial homology is a functor from the category $\Simp$ to the category of abelian groups (or vector spaces if using field coefficients), denoted as $\Ab$.
+The functoriality of simplicial homology enables the theory of persistent homology \cite{EdelsbrunnerLetscherZomorodian2002}, as simplicial maps induce homomorphisms on the homology groups through the homology functor.
+Persistent (simplicial) homology applied to point clouds and functions has shown incredible value to data science (e.g.,~\cite{CarlssonVejdemo-Johansson2021,YanMasoodSridharamurthy2021}) and we expect that the notions of homology and persistent homology for hypergraphs would have similar value.
+Indeed, we have already seen the practical application of the barycentric homologies (defined in Sections~\ref{sec:ResBS} and \ref{sec:RelBS}) in classification~\cite{aktas2023hypergraph}.
 Therefore, to enable proofs and discussions of functoriality throughout Section \ref{sec:homology} we will introduce and discuss some hypergraph categories here.